dsherret/ts-nameof/CONTRIBUTING.md

     1. State that you are going to work on the bug.
     1. Discuss major structural changes in the issue before doing the work to ensure it makes sense and work isn't wasted.
 1. Start working on the fix in a branch and submit a PR when done.
-1. Ensure `yarn run verify` passes when run in the root directory.
+1. Ensure `yarn verify` passes when run in the root directory.

 # Contributing Features